scottishgovernment/resources.mygov.scot/_assessments/support-for-organisations-and-assessors.md

 The Digital First team are there to support you whenever you need it.

-Contact them at **OCIOAssurance@gov.scot** before you start work on the new service to let them know what you are planning.
+Contact them at <a href="mailto:OCIOAssurance@gov.scot">OCIOAssurance@gov.scot</a> before you start work on the new service to let them know what you are planning.

 ## Support with digital transformation